Marcy, Geoffrey W. (1954–)

 makeup, and (b) that brown dwarfs in

 orbit around stars are surprisingly rare.
-Since 1998, Marcy has served on
+From 1998, Marcy served on

 the NASA working groups concerned with the Terrestrial